UnrefinedBrain/vue-metamorph/docs/guide/helpers-and-builders.md

 ### `createNamespaceImport`

 Adds a namespace import to a script AST.
-This function follows the same merging and deduplication logic as `createNamedImport`.
+If the first declaration for the module has named imports, it creates a separate declaration.
+If that declaration already has a namespace binding, it skips an identical binding or throws an error for a different name.

 ```ts
 const { astHelpers } = utils;